jspreddy/geolocation-utils/README.md

 Calculate the distance between two locations.
 Returns a distance in meters.

-### `angleAndDistanceTo (from: Location, to: Location) : AngleDistance`

-Calculate the angle and distance between two locations.
-Returns an object with a property `angle` in degrees, and a property `distance` in meters.

-### `moveTo(center: Location, angleDistance: AngleDistance): Location`

-Move to a new location from a start location, angle (in degrees), and distance (in meters).

-## Calculations

-### `average(locations: Location[]): Location | null`

-Calculate the average of a list with locations.
-Returns `null` when the input is an empty Array or no Array.
-Returned Location format is the same as the format of the first entry of `locations`.
-The array can contain mixed content.

 ### `getBoundingBox(locations: Location[], margin = 0): BoundingBox`

 Get the bounding box of a list with locations, optionally with an extra margin around it in meters.
 Returns a `BoundingBox` with topLeft and bottomRight location.

+### `moveTo(center: Location, angleDistance: AngleDistance): Location`

+Move to a new location from a start location, angle (in degrees), and distance (in meters).

 ## Normalization